MojosBeans100/DunkeldFitnessCentre/README.md

 The footer caused problems on some pages staying at the bottom of the page.
 Some pages are only 1 screen size - for example Homepage and About Us.
 Whereas the others have more content and therefore require scrolling.
 In larger screen sizes it was desirable for the footer to remain fixed in position, but when reduced to smaller sizes and the footer changes to a taller column layout, it is preferred that the footer is hidden at the bottom and requires scrolling, so as not to take up the whole page.

-This idea in practice took some fiddling, and ultimately on a few pages, a fixed height "spacer" div was placed so keep the footer where it needed to be.
+This idea in practice took some fiddling, and ultimately on a few pages, a fixed height "spacer" div was placed to keep the footer where it needed to be.

 ### Gallery Layout

 The gallery layout was adjusted for media queries, however since the position of images changed during browser resizing, there were gaps of varied heights revealing the white background of the gallery.
 While in some screen sizes this could look tidier, it may add a sense of the 'social media' aspect of the gallery and imply that gaps are there because images are regularly uploaded to the site as they are taken.
 Therefore this 'bug' is left unfixed.

+### CSS Warning

+There were 4 CSS warnings, outlined in section [CSS Testing](#css-testing).

 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: